 The hardware is nickel-plated, the tailpiece is what 1930s Gibson catalogs refer to as the “Grover first model”, and the tuners are Grovers held on by two screws.
 As is frequently the case with style 11 banjos, there is no serial number or factory order number.
 The banjo remains in its original hard shell case.

-S.S.
-Stewart sold a banjo under its own brand in the 1930s which was manufactured by Gibson and was virtually identical to style 11.
+In 1930 only, Gibson made an S.S.
+Stewart-labeled tenor banjo model for New York City-based musical instrument distributor Buegeleisen and Jacobson which was essentially the same banjo as the Gibson-brand style 11.
 Earl Scruggs was playing an RB-11 when he joined Bill Monroe’s Blue Grass Boys in 1945.

 Photos courtesy of Charlie Cushman.